rinazbelhaj/EVA/Project 4/readme.md

 Number of kernels should be decided based on the following factors

 1. Complexity of the task:
     Kernels  are feature extractors of CNN.
 So we need to use as many kernels as the number of features we expect to extract from an image.
+For simple problems like MNIST, we might not need many features, hence we can go with lesser number of kernels.
+But for complex problems like image net challenge or similar tasks with naturaal images, we might need much more number of kernels to extract those many features.
 2. Accuracy requirement:
+    A network with a larger number of kernels will be easily able to generate features that are required to correctly classify an image.
+Because of this reason, for the same deep learning task, training accuracy of the model with larger number of kernel will always be high.
+So use cases where high accuracy is required, we might have to go ahead with larger number of kernels
 3. Parameter constrains:
+    The number of parameters and the size of the network will increase exponentially with increase in number of kernels.
+Hence for use cases where real time inferencing is required, we need to reduce the number of kernels so that frames per second on inferencing will be higher.

+## 7. SoftMax Function:
+The final layer of the network maps the features to the output label.
+So we need to convert this output into a probabilty like function which predicts the label for a given input.
+This is acheived through softmax function.

 ## 1x1 Convolutions,

-## SoftMax,

 ## Image Normalization,